 I once observed a meeting of students.
 The participants were officers of various student organizations.
 The meeting was noisy.
 Everyone had something to say, but nobody wanted to listen.
 Except for Roy who said he wanted to listen to everyone.

-It is easy to say that most people do not like an autocratic leader.
+It is easy to say that most people do not like autocratic leaders.
 That’s because an autocratic leader is an authoritarian.
 He seldom solicits people’s opinions and he makes all decisions.

 This is why very few people will say that they have an autocratic leadership style.

-But those who cannot calm the boisterous crowd envies the power of an authoritarian.
+But those who cannot calm the boisterous crowd envy the power of an authoritarian.
 They wished they can advance their good cause without having to consult the naysayers and simpletons in their midst.

 It was said that Duterte has an autocratic leadership style.
 He denies it, of course.
 He said that he listened to people.
 But some said that Duterte listened only to those who agree with his ideas.
 I have no interaction with the President.
 But this description is autocratic leadership.